7–THE FOOL AND THE POLARITIES

 They did not choose surrender.

-Step by step, adjusting, responsive, alive.
+They chose contact—step by step, adjusting, responsive, alive.

-Halfway across, they realized:
+Halfway across, they realized: the bridge had been training them.

 What was missing outside was forming within.

+On the far side, there was no triumph—only calmness.
 As if whatever came next would not require a new identity—only a willingness to step forward again, without guarantees.

 They adjusted their pack and continued on.